Njugi92/alx-system_engineering-devops/0x00-shell_basics/README.md

-Lists all files even hiden,in long format of both current directory,parent directory and boot directory script that prints the file type of iamfile at /tmp a symolic link to /bin/ls named __ls__
+Lists all files even hiden,in long format of both current directory,parent directory and boot directory script that prints the file type of iamfile at /tmp a symolic link to /bin/ls named __ls__ move all files starting with upper case to /tmp/u